solemansay/LOR-quiz/README.md

  - basic HTML structure
  - a button that is connected to the high scores HTML page
  - a div with the id of "count"
- - the title "Harry Potter Quiz"
+ - the title "Lord of the Rings Quiz"
  - a small paragraph on how the quiz works and the scoring system
  - a start button
  - a text area for the questions